MikaelHuff/DEPP/README.md

+# Note: The actual network and model was created by Yueyu Jiang (<y5jiang@eng.ucsd.edu>).
+My work is on testing the model for phylogenetic based equations and probabilities.

 # DEPP

 This is the code for the paper DEPP: Deep Learning Enables Extending Species Trees using Single Genes.
 The data is located https://ter-trees.ucsd.edu/data/depp/latest/.